 Water leaks account for nearly 36% of the nation's unaccounted for water and costs the country about R7 billion annually.

-The DWS is also putting in place medium to long-term interventions that are intended to reduce the risks for water scarcity in the future.
+Realising that South Africa is a water-scarce country, the DWS is also putting in place medium to long-term interventions that are intended to reduce the risks for water scarcity in the future.